ray1007/cs_job_seeking/README.md

 ## Resume
-purpose: obtain a interview( instead of a job)
+Purpose: obtain a interview( instead of a job)

-assumptions:

-- only 10 secs to make an impression. make it inviting to read.
+Assumption: Only 10 secs to make an impression. make it inviting to read.

-TODOS
+#### TODOS

-- step 1: robot reads resume and looks for keywords, skills.
-- no tables, graphs -> because ATS can't read them.
+- step 1: robot reads resume and looks for keywords, skills. so don't put tables, graphs -> because ATS can't read them.
 - font: 10~12pt, 3/4 ~ 1 inch margin
-- 1-level bullet points. no sub-bullet.
+- 1-level bullet points. no sub-bullets.
-- use`BOLD CAPS` for headings
+- use `BOLD CAPS` for headings
 - use `BOLD` or `CAPS` to guide reader's eye
-- `Italics` `underlining` are for papers, publications
+- `Italics`, `underlining` for papers, publications.
-- no first person words .
-(I, my) use phrases that begin with an active verb.
+- No first person words(I, my).
+Use phrases that begin with an active verb.

-resume structure
+#### Resume Structure
 1. name & contact
 2. summary & objective
-  seeking XXXX in ABC field, with emphasis in XYZ. maybe put skills in summary section
+  - seeking XXXX in ABC field, with emphasis in XYZ.
+  - maybe put skills in summary section
 3. education
-bold the degree.
+  - bold the degree.
-put gpa if strong
+  - put gpa if strong
-may add `relevant course work:`
+  - may add `relevant course work:`
 4. experience
-`active verb` convey skills, `nouns` conveys skills no `resposible for ...` accomplishment, not tasks. demonstrate skills used. no jargons abbrev. use keywords : knowing language of industry
+- `active verb` convey skills, `nouns` conveys skills
+- no `resposible for ...`, just use `...`
-ex: designed webapp -> designed webapp **adopted by org**
+- accomplishment, not tasks. ex: `designed webapp` -> `designed webapp **adopted by org**`
+- demonstrate skills used.
+- no jargons, abbreviation.
+- use keywords: so you have to know the language of industry.

 5. skills
-6. leadership/athletic/volunteern/ activity
+6. leadership/athletic/volunteer activity
 7. honor award certification

-final points
+#### Final points
 - focus showcase strength/ hard soft skill
 - truthful
 - effectuve langage (active verb noun)
 - quantify accomplishment
 - visually appealing

-cover letter: show the passion for the company. mostly nobody have time to do this. lol
+cover letter: show the passion for the company.
+Mostly nobody have time to do this.(lol)

 resume: **can** you do this?

 cover letter: do you **want** to do this?

 ## Networking

-- linedIn
+- LinkedIn
 - self intro
-- tell your stroy/ tell me about yourself
+- tell your stroy/ tell me about yourself (TMAY)

-Networking: builing mutually beneficial relationship.
+#### Networking: builing mutually beneficial relationship.

-not about braggin/being aggressive/salesy. communicate your value that could help the other person.
+Not about braggin/being aggressive/salesy. communicate your value that could help the other person.
+Check out this [video](https://www.youtube.com/watch?v=j8cfh6WdHn0)

-youtube vid: Design your career: the networking reframe

 step1: who's in your network?